Dickie Goodman: Death

 Goodman died in North Carolina from a self-inflicted gunshot wound.
-He is survived by his two sons, Jon and Jed, and his daughter Jane.
-In 2000, Jon released The King of Novelty, a biography of Dickie's life and work, along with autobiographical material.
-The book also contains the most comprehensive chronology of Dickie Goodman's records, including CD re-releases.
-The entire repertoire is now available from Jon Goodman Publishing on all of the major music download and streaming sites.
+He had three children: sons Jon and Jed, and a daughter, Jane.
+In 2000, Jon released The King of Novelty, a biography of Dickie's life and work.
+The book also contains the most comprehensive chronology of Dickie Goodman's records and their samples.
+The entire repertoire is available from Jon Goodman Publishing on all of the major music download and streaming sites.